Ex-banker pleads guilty in Olympus accounting fraud

-NEW YORK, Sept 18 (Reuters) - A former Singapore banker pleaded guilty in federal court in New York on Wednesday to helping Japan’s Olympus Corp orchestrate a $1.7 billion accounting fraud.
+NEW YORK (Reuters) - A former Singapore banker pleaded guilty in federal court in New York on Wednesday to helping Japan’s Olympus Corp (7733.T) orchestrate a $1.7 billion accounting fraud.

 Prosecutors said that Chan Ming Fon helped secretly liquidate hundreds of millions of dollars of Olympus investments over six years and then lied to auditors by certifying that the investments still existed.